Xetibo/ReSet-Doc/sections/literature.typ

-Specifically for hardware support, a plugin system also covers potential future hardware, which would require new features to be added to ReSet in order to support that new hardware.
+Specifically for hardware support, a plugin system also covers potential future hardware, which would require new features to be added to ReSet in order to support new hardware.
 A plugin system can alleviate this problem, by offering a simpler extension mechanism.

 #subsection("High Level Architecture")

+ReSet follows a multi-process paradigm.
+This ensures that users have the option to avoid the graphical user interface of ReSet if they wish to.
+The parts of ReSet are therefore split into the daemon, which handles the functionality as a constant running service, while ReSet itself refers to the graphical user interface which will interact with the daemon via Dbus (Inter Process Communication).

 In @base_plugin_architecture the intended architecture of the plugin system is visualized.
 #align(